Washington Floods Latest: Rain Eases, Rivers Keep Rising | Weather.com

 Record Flooding Transforms Snoqualmie Falls

-A state of emergency remains in effect and tens of thousands are on alert for possible evacuations as an atmospheric river continues to wreak havoc with widespread flooding in parts of Washington.
+A state of emergency remains in effect and tens of thousands are on alert for more evacuations.

-As of Thursday morning, the Snohomish River at Snohomish, Washington, topped its previous record crest from 35 years ago.
+Although the rain from an atmospheric river had paused Saturday morning, major rivers were still rising.
+The Skagit River near Mount Vernon crested at a record high not seen since 1990.
+The Snohomish River at Snohomish, Washington, topped its previous record crest from 35 years ago.
 The river is still rising in several other locations.

 FEMA response teams have been deployed to the state following more than a foot of rain in some areas.